mbloch/mapshaper/docs/development/raster-implementation.md

   available, as provenance/reload data for future band derivation.
 - Keep both stores under the shared temp-session lifecycle and startup cleanup reporting.
-- Keep preview pixels in memory and in snapshots, but treat them as derived from the canonical grid.
+- Keep preview pixels in memory only as display caches.
+Snapshot/MSX export omits preview pixels and scaling stats; the GUI regenerates missing previews from `grid.samples` when snapshots are imported or restored.

 The source bytes and current samples have a many-to-one relationship: future commands may derive multiple editable layers from one source.
 Current layer